doroved/proxer/README.md

 The payment model for using Proxer with both your proxies and ours is under development.

-Subscribe to our channel on [Telegram](https://t.me/macproxer) to receive information about the program and updates.

 ## Installation

 Currently, installation/update occurs by running `install.sh` from the command line.